BMIHALKO/tiny-transformer-final/README.md

     - gradient clipping
 7. Every N steps (e.g., 400), evaluate on the validation set:
     - compute validation loss/token
-    - dervie perplexity
+    - derive perplexity
-    - compute SacreBLEU on teh validation split
+    - compute SacreBLEU on the validation split
     - save `best.pt` when validation loss improves
 8. At the end:
     - reload the best checkpoint